 The importance of nature in Japan is unrivaled and is the basis for the majority of the festivals, ceremonies and events which take place throughout the year.
-In a country which can and has been dramatically affected by natural events, the tie is strong as nature is recognized as a force which cannot be controlled.
+In a country that can and has been dramatically affected by natural events, the tie to nature is strong and recognized as a force which cannot be controlled.
 This respect is key to the appreciation of all elements of nature, from flowers to forests, and creates a myriad of opportunities to spend time immersed in natural landscapes.

 The changing of the seasons

 The changing of the seasons is one of the most notable examples of how nature is revered in Japan.
 Seasonal festivals, ingredients, haiku and ceremonies all highlight the gradual changes taking place.
 This embracing of the passage of time and appreciation of the beauty it brings is typical of Japanese aesthetic (more on that later) and allows you to appreciate the smallest of things as symbols of a much larger transition.

 Attending cherry blossom festivities, flower festivals and autumn leaf viewing are some of the most popular activities, alongside seasonal cooking and treats like wagashi, which change throughout the year.

 Although the concept may exist in other countries, Japan has given this restorative pastime a distinct name to officially validate it.
 The belief that spending time deep in a forest absorbing its innate peace and tranquility is a long-held tradition in Japan.
 A simple concept, it allows you to appreciate another Japanese experience: komorebi: the dappled sunlight shining through trees—and what could be more restorative than that?

 2. Achieve peace with Shinto and Buddhist practices